Chronos2011/fretter/REFERENCE.md

  -p,--position <position>           either the fret x position to be used (format: 'x') or string position x and fret
-                                    position y to be used (format: 'x,y' - no whitespace), mandatory for operations 'chord' and 'scale' with distribution pattern -r,--root <pitch>                  the root pitch to be used, mandatory for operations 'scale', 'arpeggio', and 'chord' -s,--scale <scale>                 the scale to be used, mandatory for operation 'scale' -t,--tuning <tuning>               the tuning to be used, EADGBE if not set -v,--verbosity <level>             the level of verbosity to be used
+                                    position y to be used (format: 'x,y' - no whitespace), mandatory for operations 'chord' and 'scale' with distribution pattern -r,--root <pitch-class>            the root pitch class to be used, mandatory for operations 'scale', 'arpeggio', and 'chord'
+ -s,--scale <scale>                 the scale to be used, mandatory for operation 'scale' -t,--tuning <tuning>               the tuning to be used, EADGBE if not set -v,--verbosity <level>             the level of verbosity to be used